Brief

 Summary

 The new RestClient is already a popular alternative for developers in the Spring ecosystem.
 The lack of an OAuth2 component has been a sore spot for new users converting over from WebClient.
-So with this new feature releasing in Spring Boot 3.4.0, it can now take it’s rightful place as the default, non-webflux HTTP Client for Spring MVC!
+So with this new feature releasing with Spring Boot 3.4.0, it can now take it’s rightful place as the default, non-webflux HTTP Client for Spring MVC!